-The Company believes that differences in experience, knowledge skills and viewpoints, enhance the Board's overall performance.
-Accordingly, the nominating and corporate governance committee charter provides that the committee shall consider diversity in selecting, evaluating and recommending proposed director candidates.
-The nominating and corporate governance committee regularly engages in active discussions regarding diversity among directors and director nominees, including diversity of attributes, such as race, gender, ethnicity, sexual orientation, as well as diversity of viewpoint, experiences, skills, ages, cultural beliefs and backgrounds.
+The Company believes that differences in experience, knowledge, skills and viewpoints enhance the Board's overall performance.
+Accordingly, the Nominating/Governance Committee charter provides that the committee shall consider diversity in selecting, evaluating and recommending proposed director candidates.
+The Nominating/Governance Committee engages in active discussions regarding diversity among directors and director nominees, including diversity of attributes, such as race, gender, ethnicity, sexual orientation, as well as diversity of viewpoint, experiences, skills, ages, cultural beliefs and backgrounds.
 Each year, the Board assesses the effectiveness of its diversity efforts, among other items, during its annual self-evaluation process.
-Over the past two years, the Board has nominated two female directors, as well as two directors who self-identify as being a member of an underrepresented ethnic/racial or LGBT+ community to further enhance the diversity among its members.
+Over the past three years, the Board has nominated three female directors, as well as two directors who each self-identify as being a member of an underrepresented minority or LGBTQ+ community, to further enhance the diversity among its members.
 The Board also supports and sets expectations to drive equity in representation of senior leadership and critical roles held by women, historically ethnic/racial minorities, and other underrepresented groups across the organization.

-As an organization that owns subsidiaries in a wide array of industries, seeking leadership that is diverse, including diversity of personal attributes as well as diversity of ethnicity, culture, religious beliefs, experiences, skills, age is always valuable.
-Several diverse individuals, based on gender, religion, military service experience or who selfidentify as being a member of an underrepresented ethnic/racial or LGBT+ community currently hold leadership positions at the Company's subsidiaries, either as members of a subsidiary board of directors and/or within the executive management teams.
+As an organization that owns subsidiaries in a wide array of industries, seeking leadership that is diverse, including diversity of personal attributes as well as diversity of ethnicity, culture, religious beliefs, experiences, skills, or age is always valuable.
+Several diverse individuals, based on gender, religion, military service experience or who selfidentify as being a member of an underrepresented minority or LGBTQ+ community currently hold leadership positions at the

+Company's subsidiaries, either as members of a subsidiary board of directors and/or within the executive management

-During 2022, and again in 2023, the nominating and corporate governance committee, on behalf of the Company and at the Company's cost and expense, engaged SpencerStuart, a third-party executive search firm to identify, evaluate, and assist with the recruitment of potential director nominee candidates and to evaluate and screen any director nominee candidates identified by the Company's executive management team, current board members or others.
-Diversity was one of the specific criteria established by the Board with respect to such recruitment
+During 2023, the Nominating/Governance Committee, on behalf of the Company and at the Company's cost and expense, engaged SpencerStuart, a third-party executive search firm, to identify, evaluate, and assist with the recruitment of potential director candidates and to evaluate and screen any director candidates identified by the Company's executive management team, current Board members or others.
+Diversity was one of the specific criteria established by the Nominating/Governance Committee with respect to such recruitment process.